SSRS-Innovation/Navlights-on-armed/README.md

 # Navlights-on-armed
 LUA-script for Ardupilot to turn on/off navlights on a selected servo channel based on arming state

-This script is being developped for the SSRS EOS Drone.
+This script is developped for the SSRS EOS Drone.
-The Navlights beeing used are Flytron STROBON v2 Navigation Light: https://store.flytron.com/collections/led-light-systems/products/strobon-v2-navigation-light
+The Navlights used are Flytron STROBON v2 Navigation Light: https://store.flytron.com/collections/led-light-systems/products/strobon-v2-navigation-light

 Ardupilot docs for LUA-scripting: https://ardupilot.org/plane/docs/common-lua-scripts.html
 Excerpt: